 Beef Nilaga, or Bulalo, is a Filipino beef soup dish made with vegetables.
-This beef nilaga recipe just takes 30 minutes to cook using an Instant Pot with ingredients you can find in your local grocery store.
-No fancy spices or exotic vegetables are needed.
-So I know you can make this for dinner!
+I have a quick recipe for beef nilaga for you that only takes 30 minutes to cook using an Instant Pot.
+It uses ingredients that you can find in your local grocery store.
+This is a perfect soup for a rainy day or cold weather nights.

 What is Bulalo

 "Bulalo" is specific to the type of meat used in making Beef Nilaga, which uses Beef Shanks with Marrow Bones.
 And if you want to know another simple recipe using Marrow Bones, check out my fancy Roasted Marrow Bone recipe as a very decadent appetizer.

 "Bulalo" means beef soup with bones like beef shanks or bone marrow.

 Using an Instant Pot to make Beef Nilaga offers many great benefits.

 - The Instant Pot's intelligent programming mechanism will ensure the beef nilaga is cooked in under an hour.
 Skip the times you'll need to bring the dish to a boil, then simmer for hours to tenderize this beef shank soup.